mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks_old.md

 ### What are the different scenarios in which we can use blocks?

+- Building generic methods that defer some implementation details to method invocation time by allowing the method user to pass in a block at invocation time that refines the method implementation without permanently changing the method for everyone else.

-1. When the method implementor wants to defer some method implementation code and allow the method user to decide at method invocation time how a particlular part of the method implementation should work.
+When the method implementor wants to defer some method implementation code and allow the method user to decide at method invocation time how a particlular part of the method implementation should work.

 Passing in blocks to methods allows us as method users to refine the method implementation at method invocation time without modifying the method implementation for everyone else who uses the method.